Details

 Description

-Fabulous tray with bowls and ladles for strawberries and cream or other sauces, in vitrified majolica ceramic, modeled and decorated …
+Fabulous tray with bowls and ladles for strawberries and cream or other sauces, made of vitrified majolica ceramic, …

 Read more

-Fabulous tray with bowls and ladles for strawberries and cream or other sauces, in vitrified majolica ceramic, modeled and decorated entirely by hand.
-Made and signed with the brand engraved under the tray, by the very famous English manufacturer George Jones & Sons around the end of the 19th century.
-Finally, presence of the catalog number in red.
-The service consists of a large tray, two bowls for sauces and two ladles, for a total of 5 pieces.
-The service is made in full Liberty - Art Noveau style, with barbotine flowers, a classic shape and color of this artistic movement.
-Each object in the service was entirely modeled by hand and note the brilliant vitrification which indicates the use of enamels rich in feldspars.
+Fabulous tray with bowls and ladles for strawberries and cream or other sauces, made of vitrified majolica ceramic, modeled and decorated entirely by hand.
+Made and signed with an incised mark under the tray by the famous English manufacturer George Jones & Sons around the end of the 1800s.
+Finally, there is a catalog number in red.
+The set consists of a large tray, two bowls for sauces, and two ladles, for a total of five pieces.
+The set is made in full Art Nouveau style, with barbotine flowers, a classic shape and coloration of this artistic movement.
+Each piece in the set has been entirely modeled by hand, and note the brilliant glazing, which indicates the use of glazes rich in feldspars.

 I am sure that it is completely authentic and take full responsibility for any authenticity